Reminder Annual Ballot by Mail Applications are only good for one calendar year

 Visit our Upcoming Elections page for information about specific upcoming elections.

 Mail your application for a ballot to:

 Bastrop, Texas 78602

 Fax your application for a ballot to:

 ***If a voter submits an ABBM via fax or e-mail, the early voting clerk must receive the original application via mail within 4 business days of the submission of the fax or e-mail. ***

 ***We can accept an application in person directly from the individual voter only before early voting begins.***

 You may download the form; Application for Ballot by Mail, here.

 Military and overseas citizens should use the Federal Postcard Application (FPCA).

-• a reason why you are eligible to vote early by mail (to be eligible to vote early due to a planned absence from the county, your application must state an address out-of-county to have your ballot mailed).
+- A reason why you are eligible to vote early by mail.
+To be eligible to vote early because you expect to be out of the county, your application must state the out-of-county address where you want your ballot mailed.